top of page

 You need a car because there is no practical public transport to either site, and the distances and road conditions make this firmly a driving day.
 If you don't have a car, tours run from Berat and these are worth looking at (see the recommended tour link at the end of this post).

-For navigation: both sites require you to use specific Google Maps search terms rather than just the site names, which I'll cover in each section below.
-Mobile signal can be patchy in places, so I would recommend downloading the offline maps for this area before you leave.
+We found that mobile signal was patchy in places, so I would recommend downloading the offline maps for this area before you leave.

 When to go: We visited at the end of September and the conditions were ideal.
 The water levels at Bogovë are at their most impressive in spring and early autumn.
 Summer is fine but the trail to the waterfall gets hot and dusty, and the canyon is even more exposed.
 Avoid going in the midday heat with young children if you can.